Learn more about encryption with DES (Data Encryption Standard), AES, 3DES, its algorithms, and protocols.

 The result of this first permutation is denoted L0 and R0.

-These two blocks are then rotated to the left, in a way that the bits in the second position take the first position, those in the third position take the second, etc.
+These two blocks are then rotated to the left, so that the bits in the second position take the first position, those in the third position take the second, etc.

 The bits in the first position move to last position.